×

 To increase red blood cell production and blood circulation, participate in regular physical activity.

-Prolonged stress can impact various aspects of health, such as the synthesis of red blood cells.
+Prolonged stress can affect various aspects of health, including the production of red blood cells.
 Manage your stress.

 In certain cases, diet and supplementation are insufficient to treat low haemoglobin levels.
 As you work to increase your haemoglobin level, let your doctor know if you experience any of the following symptoms: